smarterlabs/norman/README.md

       // Will output an "all-products.json" file containing an array of objects
       // with product data from both Shopify and Sanity 'all-products': {
          type: `list`,        // Data gets added to an array
          uid: `sku`,          // Object will be merged if the the "sku" property is the same
          merge: `shallow`,
       },
       'site-settings': {
          type: `singleton`,   // Data stored exactly how it was passed in
          merge: `deep`,
+         data: {              // Default data
+            title: `Missing Title`,
+         },
       },
       'images': {
          type: `asset`,       // Downloads a URL locally },
    },
    // An object of event handler functions